levitation-opensource/bioblue/README.md

 # Results

-The experimental outputs are in the subfolder data.
+The experimental outputs are in the subfolder `data`.
 There are five main sets of outputs by now:
 * GPT 4o-mini - sustainability
 * GPT 4o-mini - homeostasis
 * GPT 4o-mini - multi-objective homeostasis